scrudgey/DJ2020/hacking_v2.md

     * retire cyberdatastore
     * spremove paydata when done, don't download from stolen paydata store
     * if effect is download, change progress bar to go the other way
+* nodes can display lock, file & file type more prominently now